FomTarro/VTS-Sharp/README.md

 ## Design Pattern and Considerations

 ### Swappable Components
 In order to afford the most flexibility (and to be as decoupled from Unity as possible), the underlying components of the [`VTSPlugin`](#class-vtsplugin) are all defined as interfaces.
-This allows you to swap out the built-in implementations with more robust or platform-compliant ones, if you want.
-You can pass in your own implementations via the [`Initialize`](#void-initialize) method.
+This allows you to swap out the built-in implementations with more robust or platform-compliant ones.
+By default, the `MyFirstPlugin` class features working implemntations of all needed components, but if you want, you can pass in your own implementations via the [`Initialize`](#void-initialize) method.

 ### Asynchronous Design
 Because the VTube Studio API is websocket-based, all calls to it are inherently asynchronous.
 Therefore, this library follows a callback-based design pattern.